flutter/website/src/get-started/flutter-for/xamarin-forms-devs.md

 ### How do I set up push notifications?

-In Android, you use Firebase Cloud Messaging to setup push notifications for your app.
+In Android, you use Firebase Cloud Messaging to set up push notifications for your app.

 In Flutter, access this functionality using the